 We wanted to know.
-What can our hybrid glass withstand?
-Ok, we already knew that our flexible material is very flexible and therefore unbreakable.
-In addition, we had determined the surface hardness with 7H.
-Damn hard and scratch resistant.
-But what does it look like in the extreme test?
-We had just recently received a customer enquiry that seemed very extreme to us: Is our hybrid glass able to protect touch displays in a welding shop from sparks, fire and dirt?
+What can our hybrid glass actually withstand?
+Okay, we already knew that our flexible material is very pliable and therefore shatterproof.
+We also determined the surface hardness to be up to 9H.
+Damn hard and resistant to scratches.
+But how does that look in the extreme test?
+We had just recently received a customer request that seemed very extreme: Is our hybrid glass capable of protecting touch displays used to control welding equipment in a welding shop from sparks, fire and dirt?

-So now we had the second test in front of us: with a hammer we wanted to deal with the Hybdrid glass material with a powerful blow.
-We could not imagine that the special material could withstand a hammer blow, when glass typically breaks relatively easily, at least with a violent blow with a hammer.
+So now we had the second test in mind: we wanted to hit the Hybdrid glass material hard with a hammer.
+We could not imagine that the special material would withstand a hammer blow, since glass typically breaks relatively easily, at least when hit hard with a hammer.
 The well-known bulletproof glass has already been tested and discussed in various videos and forums.
-We knew bulletproof glass would break.
+We knew that bulletproof glass breaks.
 How will our hybrid glass behave?
-In contrast to bulletproof glass, it is very flexible.
+Unlike bulletproof glass, it is very flexible.

-Of course you could talk a test like that nice as a manufacturer.
-But of course we don't want that.
-For this reason we have recorded all the tests, both the heat test with the sparks and the hammer test in the video.
-The results surprised us completely.
-Despite massive bombardment with hot still burning sparks there is not a single hole in the display protection material!
-Although smaller opacities can be seen at one point or the other, the Plexiglas pane underneath has not been scratched.
-And we must have shot the hybrid glass for a total of 6-8 minutes.
-In the video we shortened it to a few minutes (otherwise it would have been quite boring).
-We did not expect at all how the hybrid glass would perform in the subsequent hammer blow test - in the truest sense of the word.
-The violent blow of the hammer destroys the plexiglass plate - but the hybrid glass remains firm. we never expected that.
-But see for yourself in the following video.
-If you don't believe it or don't believe us - test samples or material samples for your own tests can be provided by us.
-You can contact us Contact.
+As a manufacturer, you could of course talk up such a test.
+But for sure we don't want to do that.
+For this reason, we recorded all tests on video, both the heat test with the sparks and the hammer test.
+The results completely surprised us.
+Despite massive bombardment with hot, still burning sparks, there is not a single hole in the screen protector material!
+Although there are some minor dim spots, the plexiglass panel underneath did not get any scratches.
+And, we certainly shot the hybrid glass for a total of 6-8 minutes.
+Of course, we shortened this to a few minutes in the video (otherwise it would have been quite boring).
+We didn't expect at all how the hybrid glass would perform in the subsequent hammer blow test - in the truest sense of the word.
+The heavy hammer blow destroys the plexiglass plate - but the hybrid glass remains tough.
+We would never have expected that.
+But check it out for yourself in the following video.
+If you don't believe it or us - test samples or material samples for your own tests can be provided with pleasure.
+You are welcome to contact us!